 Councils can identify a precinct by amending their Local Environmental Plan.
 A precinct may be a single venue, streetscape or other defined area.
 How council decide where is suitable for a special entertainment precinct will depend on local amenities, existing infrastructure, and current (or intended) neighbourhood character.

-A guideline is being delivered to support councils and industry in establishing and operating special entertainment precincts.
-These guidelines are being co-designed with the Office of Local Government and the Office of the 24-Hour Economy Commissioner, with input from key stakeholders such as local councils and industry bodies.
-Guidelines will be published in 2022.
+We are developing draft Guidelines to support councils and industry to establish and operate special entertainment precincts.
+The draft Guidelines are being co-designed with the Office of Local Government NSW and the Office of the 24-Hour Economy Commissioner, with input from key stakeholders such as local councils and industry bodies.

 A Precinct Pilot Program will help to refine the draft Guidelines.
 The pilot will consider the practical considerations of establishing and operating a precinct.
 Three councils are participating in the program: